 How to Protect Yourself from Laptop & Mobile Radiation

-While we cannot eliminate all of these devices from our lives completely and cut off from the world, what we could do is, use them in moderation and keep our devices at least 30mm away from our body or as far as possible all the time.
+While we cannot eliminate all of these devices from our lives completely and cut them off from the world, what we could do is, use them in moderation and keep our devices at least 30mm away from our body or as far as possible all the time.

 If you think you are addicted to your laptop or find it difficult to look away from your phone, it’s time to start some physical activity.